 Now I will certainly agree that taxes are unpleasant to pay, especially self-employment taxes.

 But again, we’re spending 100% of that money (be it $10 or $10,000) for only a percentage back in taxes.
 I’d better be getting some other benefit (like a valuable addition to my business) than just the tax perk.

 Now there are times when finding these business expenses are genius moves.
 Tax laws allow for some legitimate and very creative deductions.
 If the spend adds value to your business or increases your revenue—fantastic!
 Spend that money and reap the tax perks!

 But let’s stop doing things JUST for the tax break.

-Reach out to me if you’d like to hire me for a pro forma analysis.
+Reach out to me if you’d like to hire me for a tax planning analysis of a particular situation.